J-Plasma & Portrait Plasma Skin Regeneration | Be Wary of this New Technology

 - I've had trouble finding great information about PSR for this article and it's 2018!

-Another thing that hurt PSR was the demise of the original manufacturer, Rhytec, Inc., in 2011.
+Another thing that hurt PSR was the demise of the original manufacturer, Rhytec, Inc., who filed for bankruptcy in 2008.
 The technology was purchased by Energist Medical Group, out of the United Kingdom, but since then, PSR has had a much smaller internet and media presence.
 So prospective patients - and medical providers - aren't as familiar with the technology.

 - If you look at the 3 available reviews over the last 24 months, PSR gets a 100% "Worth It" rating.